Breast Reduction Surgery in Gurgaon

 A good candidate has heavy breasts that cause neck, upper-back, shoulder, or posture strain, bra-strap grooves, under-breast rashes, exercise restriction, clothing difficulty, or disproportion.
 The consultation confirms whether symptoms match breast size and whether the patient is fit for general anaesthesia.
 Weight should be stable, nicotine should stop for at least four weeks before and after surgery, and expectations should include permanent scars.

-Breast reduction at the clinic typically costs between ₹1,50,000 and ₹3,00,000 depending on reduction size, pedicle choice, vertical versus anchor scar pattern, asymmetry correction, anaesthesia duration, drain use, and whether liposuction or another procedure is combined.
+Breast reduction at the clinic typically starts from ₹1,60,000 and runs to about ₹2,50,000, with most cases near ₹1,90,000, depending on reduction size, pedicle choice, vertical versus anchor scar pattern, asymmetry correction, anaesthesia duration, drain use, and whether liposuction or another procedure is combined.
 A written quote covers surgeon fee, anaesthesia, operating-room charges, support bra, dressings, and follow-ups.
 External tests, imaging, physician clearance, and extra garments are separate when needed.

 The first week is the most restricted, with swelling, bruising, support-bra wear, and no lifting, driving, or overhead work.
 Desk work is often possible around 10 to 14 days, while light cardio usually waits until week 5 or 6.
 Upper-body weights, running, swimming, and yoga inversions wait until wounds and internal support mature.
 Final shape is assessed around month 3, and scars mature over 12 to 18 months.